ashish336b/PhpClosureBasedFramework/README.md

 #### EVENTTYPE can be either _BEFORE_ or _AFTER_

 - BEFORE : This event run before all application middleware and routes.
 Best usecase to set CORS header.
 - AFTER : If you need to run a piece of code after running your middleware and routes function use this.
+For example global response header is set here

 ### URL Pattern